 - (a) Refer to Constitution: Art.
-IX, page 27. - (b) All competitors must have been in regular attendance at the school before they can compete. - (c) Return to N.O.S.S.A. eligibility if advancing. - (d) No competitor is eligible for SDSSAA play whose name appears on a game sheet, and has dressed, after December 1st for any carded team including Bantam, Novice, Junior, Intermediate or Senior.
-Players competing at the houseleague level are exempted from this regulation. - (e) No competitor is eligible whose name has appeared on a game sheet, and has dressed, after the first SDSSAA regular season game, for a team in any level of major junior, junior, intermediate, senior or GMHL league or any league deemed equivalent.
-Exception: a junior "C" or "D" team is allowed to AP a high school goalie and be called up in an emergency situation and appear on a game sheet and/or play up to a maximum of two exhibition/league and/or playoff games in total during the season after the SDSSAA's first regular season game. - (f) All players must sign, and have their parent/legal guardian sign, a league-wide behaviour contract (attached to playing regs) before they are considered eligible to participate in league games.
+IX, page 27. - (b) All competitors must have been in regular attendance at the school before they can compete. - (c) Return to N.O.S.S.A. eligibility if advancing. - (e) No competitor is eligible whose name has appeared on a game sheet, and has dressed, after the first SDSSAA regular season game, for a team in any level of carded (rep) hockey, major junior, junior, intermediate, senior or GMHL league or any league deemed equivalent.
+Exception: a junior "C" or "D" team is allowed to AP a high school goalie and be called up in an emergency situation and appear on a game sheet and/or play up to a maximum of two exhibition/league and/or playoff games in total during the season after the SDSSAA's first regular season game. - (e) All players must sign, and have their parent/legal guardian sign, a league-wide behaviour contract (attached to playing regs) before they are considered eligible to participate in league games.
 These contracts are to be kept on file at the school and provided upon request from the convener.